chrisalexander/blog/_posts/2010/2010-01-31-the-dark-side-of-the-university.md

 categories: uni
 ---

-On Friday [I posted some photos](/2316) of the University of Reading's London Road campus, which I had entered in a competition (still time [to vote](http://www.msstudentlounge.com/studentrally/tabid/81/Default.aspx)!
+On Friday I posted some photos (#2316) of the University of Reading's London Road campus, which I had entered in a competition (still time [to vote](http://www.msstudentlounge.com/studentrally/tabid/81/Default.aspx)!
 Search for Chris A or University of Reading - the competition site is terrible).

 They were the nice, shiny, red brick side of the London Road campus.